kubetrix/Spinnaker/README.md

                                 secure: true

 - Do the deployment and validate, redis and now all pods are working fine as well
 - 	Now set the retention period for pipeline execution logs.

      https://www.spinnaker.io/setup/productionize/caching/configure-redis-usage/

+Note:- It is required for logs cleanup as you never prefer to keep data for long and with azure redis data storage will be very costly as well.

+### Secure Spinnaker <a name="spin-ssl"></a>

+Spinnaker has multiple options for both authentication and authorization.
+Instead of reinventing yet-another-login system, Spinnaker hooks into a login system your organization probably already has, such as OAuth 2.0, SAML, or LDAP.

+**In this tutorial we are implementing Oauth 2.0, SAML security with organization secured domain certificate**

  ### Distribute Spinnaker deployment <a name="spin-distributed"></a>